-Here’s a currently very WIP list of works on Proto-Uralic reconstruction that you will be seeing referenced at times on this blog.
+Here’s a currently very WIP list of works on Proto-Uralic reconstruction, mostly from the phonological point of view, that you will be seeing referenced at times on this blog.
 For the benefit of the reader, I will be sporadically including commentary on what each source does exactly.
 (Why is this not a regular feature of bibliographies in general, again?)

 FUF = Finnisch-Ugrische Forschung